-The NIAP Version 3.0 Protection Profile for Peripheral Sharing (KVM) Switches defines the latest requirements for use of Secure Desktop KVM Switches.
-These switches allow a user to safely switch between computer systems at different classifications.
-The new 3.0 Protection Profile (PP_PSS_V3.0) replaces the previous EAL2, EAL4, and Common Criteria regulations with stricter requirements.
+The NIAP Version 4.0 Protection Profile for Peripheral Sharing (KVM) Switches defines the latest Secure Desktop KVM Switches requirements.
+These switches allow users to switch between computer systems at different classifications safely.
+The new 4.0 Protection Profile (pp_psd_V4.0) replaces the previous NIAP 3.0, EAL2, EAL4, and Common Criteria regulations with stricter requirements.

-Certified to meet all the requirements of the 3.0 Protection Profile for Peripheral Sharing Switches, which defines strict and comprehensive protections for secure desktop access of systems at multiple classification levels along with the safe use of shared peripherals.
+The 4.0 Protection Profile defines strict and comprehensive protections for secure desktop access of systems at multiple classification levels along with safe use of shared peripherals.

-The RSS meets the 3.0 Protection Profile by strict isolation between computers at different classification levels, tamper resistant operation, firmware locked down to prevent unauthorized modification, and automatically clearing keyboard data.
+The RSS meets the 4.0 Protection Profile by strict isolation between computers at different classification levels, tamper-resistant operation, firmware locked down to prevent unauthorized modification, and automatically clearing of keyboard data.

-Two and four port RSS models available for secure CAC authentication
+Two, four, and eight-port RSS models available for secure CAC authentication

 Multiple software and hardware protections against tampering to ensure the integrity of the switch

 If the chassis cover is compromised, the unit becomes inoperable, and the LEDs flash

 Firmware cannot be reprogrammed to prevent attempts to alter the logic of the switch